Reception 2025 - 2026

 As mathematicians, the children will learn through concrete experiences moving onto pictorial and abstract methods as their confidence builds.
 They will also be expected to use their learning to reason about maths and solve problems.

-During the autumn term pupils will build on previous experiences of number from their home and nursery environments, and further develop their subitising and counting skills.
+During the spring term pupils will build on previous learning and further develop their subitising and counting skills.
+Pupils will explore, compare, compose and represent numbers upto 10.
+They will

 Understanding of the World